 Porcelain is used in veneers because of its attributes: high strength, hardness, glassiness, high durability, translucence, and high resistance to staining.
 Porcelain veneers are created in a dental lab based off of color matching and dental impressions made with Dr. Smith.

-Veneers are made in layers.
-The porcelain powder corresponding to the basic tooth color is mixed with water, and is then fired in an oven, not unlike porcelain dishes.
+Veneers are made of layers.
+The porcelain powder corresponding to the basic tooth color is mixed with water and is then fired in an oven, not unlike porcelain dishes.
 Then a laminate is made by uniting layers of porcelain together in a process known as lamination.
 Once delivered to Dr. Smith’s office, the completed veneers are permanently cemented onto the patient’s teeth.

 - Cleaning – During the first appointment, your teeth are prepared for the veneers.
 We thoroughly clean your teeth.
 If the tooth enamel is stained we may recommend whitening first to get the teeth back to their original color.
 Next, Dr. Smith uses a shade guide to determine the veneer color that is the best match to your natural tooth color.

 - Preparation – a tiny fraction (from 0.3 mm to 0.5 mm) of tooth enamel off the front of the teeth receiving veneers.
 This makes room for the veneers on the fronts of the teeth.
 Once we’ve shaved the enamel off we take impressions of your teeth and send them off to the dental lab for the fabrication of your veneers.
 This process takes about a week; in the interim, we usually apply temporary veneers to your teeth.

 - Bonding – When your custom-made porcelain veneers arrive, you return for a second appointment.
 Dr. Smith first checks your veneers for color match and fit.
 If necessary, he shaves tiny bits off the veneers to make the perfect fit.
 Once both you and Dr. Smith are satisfied, the veneers are permanently cemented onto your teeth and you’re finished.